bellons91/personal-notes/azure/azure-log-analytics.md

 # Azure Log Analytics

-Azure Log Analytics is the tool in the Azure portal where you'll write and run **log queries** on the data gathered by [[azure-monitor.png]].
+Azure Log Analytics is the tool in the Azure portal where you'll write and run **log queries** on the data gathered by [[azure-monitor]].

 You can write an advanced query to perform statistical analysis and visualize the results in a chart to identify a particular trend.